jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     New-Item makePythonTdd.ps1

-* and open the file in the Integrated Development Environment's Editor then add the following code
+* and open the file in the Integrated Development Environment's Editor then add the following

     the line numbers below are a guide, you do not need to copy them